Epicheirema

 Proof of Premise 2 (our numbering and presentation)

-(a) “the rising and the setting of the constellations follow a fixed order”
+(a) “The rising and the setting of the constellations follow a fixed order.”

 — Conclusion: “Therefore, the universe is governed by design.”

-Premise 1 is the conclusion of an induction, that is an enumeration of examples, that have the same structure and orientation.
-In premise 2, case (b), the element (b2) argues not only for a design but also for a benevolent design, as does case (c).
+In premise 2, case (b), the element (b2) argues for not only a design but also for a benevolent design, as does case (c).

-Premise 1 + Proof of Premise 1 + Premise 2 + Proof of Premise 2 + Conclusion
+Premise 1 + Proof of Premise 1 + Premise 2 + Proof of Premise 2 + Conclusion.

 This corresponds to a three-element deep structure:

-(Premise 1 and its proof) — (Premise 2 and its proof) — Conclusion
+(Premise 1 and its proof) + (Premise 2 and its proof) + Conclusion

 The epicheirema corresponds to a linked argument, presented as follows:

-3. Epicheirema, as a communicated argument
+3. The epicheirema is a communicated argument

 The Rhetoric to Herennius defines

-The most complete and perfect argument [argumentatio]” as “that which consists of five parts: the Proposition, the Reason, the Proof of the Reason, the Embellishment and the Résumé.
+The most complete and perfect argument [argumentatio]” as “that which consists of five parts: the proposition, the reason, the proof of the reason, the embellishment and the résumé.
 (Ad Her., II, 28)

-This perfect rhetorical argument is described as a sequence consisting of five components, like a logical epicheirema, but with a completely different organization.
-The first three elements correspond to the linear development of the logical component that establishes the proposition:
+This perfect rhetorical argument is described as a sequence of five components, similar to a logical epicheirema, but with a completely different organization.

-Reason 1 + Proof of the Reason + Proposition
+[Reason 1 + Proof of the Reason] + Proposition

 [Argument1 => {(Conclusion] = Argument2) => Conclusion}